45 Easy Self Care Day Ideas at Home for a Healthy Mind, Body & Soul

 - A morning skincare routine

-Give yourself another twenty to thirty minutes before bedtime for an evening ritual to help you slow down, soothe and relax yourself, and prepare you to a restful night of sleep.
+Give yourself another twenty to thirty minutes before bedtime for an evening ritual to help you slow down, soothe and relax, and prepare you for a restful night of sleep.
 That might include:

 - Stretching before bed to relax your muscles